aidanbean/sc2-ai/agents/dqn_agent/INTRO.md

 ### configuration:
 - for configuration of layers, please refer to https://arxiv.org/abs/1708.04782
-- the only difference is: 1. we use gradient clipping to gradient explosion.
+- the only difference is: 1. we use gradient clipping for gradient explosion.
 2. we seperately get Q_target = y for target network, and Q_evaluation from evaluation network.
 And update parameters of target network from the evaluation network after certain learning